caseybn/README-Discussion/README.md

 # README-Discussion

 ## PURPOSE
-To demonstrate the importance of a good README, discuss the contents, review examples, and
+  To demonstrate the importance of a good README, discuss the contents, review examples, and learn a few formatting tricks.

 ## WHY READMEs ARE IMPORTANT
 1. **Engages others in the project**